Top Articles

 Ukulele group finds new home in Tewantin

-Tewantin: A ukulele group which was banned from playing at Noosa Marina has found a new home at Royal Mail Tewantin.
+A Noosa ukulele group left without a regular practice spot after being removed from Noosa Marina has found a new home at Royal Mail Tewantin.

-Terry Nolan wrote in the Parkbench Ukulele Players Facebook group: “This Wednesday (November 8) we will be starting up again thanks to the management of the Royal Mail Hotel allowing us to use their bistro area.”
+“This Wednesday (November 8) we will be starting up again thanks to the management of the Royal Mail Hotel allowing us to use their bistro area,” he wrote.

-Noosa Marina was contacted for comment from YELO but it still remains unclear why the group was removed with Noosa Shire Council denying any involvement.
+Noosa Marina was contacted by YELO for comment, but it remains unclear why the group was removed from the pier.

-Deputy Mayor Frank Wilkie said Council had reached out to the group’s organisers to see if they could them find a new practice spot.
+Deputy Mayor Frank Wilkie said Council had reached out to the group’s organisers to see if it could help them find a new practice spot.

 “Council did not receive any complaints and has not been involved except to help find a new home for them,” Cr Wilkie said.

 “Good job, awesome news!!
-Hats off to all involved in making this happen.”
+Hats off to all involved in making this happen,” she said.

 How do you vote?